 Female macropterous; body and legs dark brown, fore tarsi light brown; antennal segments III–IV yellow, V–VI yellow in basal half but light brown at apex; fore wing pale with extreme base shaded; major setae dark brown except on tergite IX.
-Antennae 8-segmented, segment III with 2 sensoria, IV with 4 sensoria.
+Antennae 8-segmented, segment III with 2 sense cones, IV with 4 sense cones.
 Head slightly longer than wide; postocular setae weakly capitate and about as long as width of compound eye, arising close to posterior margin of eye; maxillary stylets retracted to postocular setae, about half of head width apart with distinct maxillary bridge.
 Pronotum with 5 pairs of slender, capitate major setae.
 Prosternal basantra well developed; mesopresternum complete and boat-shaped but very narrow medially; metathoracic sternopleural sutures not developed.
 Fore tarsus with small tooth near apex.
 Fore wing constricted medially, with about 8 duplicated cilia; all 3 sub-basal setae capitate.
-Pelta triangular; tergites II–VII each with 2 pairs of sigmoid wing-retaining setae; tergite IX setae finely acute and as long as tube; tube shorter than head width.
+Pelta triangular; tergites II–VII each with 2 pairs of sigmoid wing-retaining setae; tergite IX setae finely acute and as long as the tube; tube shorter than head width.

 Male macropterous, smaller than female; fore tarsus with tooth variable in size; tergite IX setae S2 short and stout; sternite VIII without pore plate; aedeagus slender with apex slightly bifid.